luketurnerdev/portfolio/README.md

 ### Usability considerations:

-The following usability elements were taken into consideration:

-    -Alt tags on all images for visually impaired users.
+The website uses alt tags on all its images for visually impaired users.
+More generally, the site's minimal design allows for easy access for a majority of people wanting to access it.
-    -

 ### Challenges